100devs/todo-mvc-auth-local/README.md

 ---

-# Objectives
+## Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+-   It's a beginner level app created to understand how MVC concepts and logins are added

 ---

-# Who is this for?
+## Who is this for?

 -   It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

 ---

-# Packages/Dependencies used
+## Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator
+bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator, express-ejs-layouts

 ---

-# Install all the dependencies or node packages used for development via Terminal
+## To Run a Local Copy

+Clone the repo
-`npm install`
+Run `npm install` to install the dependencies

----

-# Things to add

-- Create a `.env` file from the example in config and add/edit the following as `key: value`
+-   Create a `.env` file in the config directory and add/edit the following as `key: value`
     -   PORT: 2121 (can be any port example: 3000)
-  - DB_STRING: `your database URI`
+    -   DB_STRING: `your mongoDB URI`

 ---

- Have fun testing and improving it! 😎
+## Potential Optimizations and Improvements

+-   Ideas for Improvement

+    -   Add catagories for expenses
+    -   Convert budget to monthly

+-   Stretch Goals
+    -   Rewrite frontend in react 😎